-Dialogue on Race Advanced series enhances participants’ understanding of race, communication and intelligent action when confronted with racial issues.
+Dialogue on Race Advanced is open to DOR Original Series Alumni only.
+The series enhances participants’ understanding of race, communication, and intelligent action when confronted with racial issues.

-Episode 1: The Difference Between Us examines the contemporary science, including genetics, that challenges assumptions that human beings can be bundled into different groups according to their physicality.
+- Session II: The Difference Between Us – Episode 1 of Race – The Power of an Illusion examines the contemporary science – including genetics – that challenges our commonsense assumptions that human beings can be bundled into three or four fundamentally different groups according to their physical traits.

-Episode 2: The Story We Tell uncovers the roots of the race concept in North America, the 19th-century science that legitimated it, and how it came to be held so fiercely in the western imagination.
-The episode is an eye-opening tale of how race served to rationalize American social inequalities as “natural.”
+- Session III: The Story We Tell – Episode 2 uncovers the roots of the race concept in North America, the 19th century science that legitimated it, and how it came to be held so fiercely in the western imagination.
+The episode is an eye-opening tale of how race served to rationalize, even justify, American social inequalities as “natural.”

-Episode 3: The House We Live In focuses on the question, “If race is not biology, what is it?”
-This episode uncovers how race resides not in nature but in politics, economics and culture.
-It reveals how our social institutions “make” race by disproportionately channeling resources, power, status and wealth to white people.
+- Session IV: The House We Live In – Episode 3 asks, if race is not biology, what is it?
+This episode uncovers how race resides not in nature but in politics, economics, and culture.
+It reveals how our social institutions “make” race by disproportionately channeling resources, power, status, and wealth to white people.

 This was a wonderful experience which I felt really brought home the concepts of institutional racism and white privilege.
 Our group was soon comfortable with each other and able to have an open dialogue on these tough concepts via the guidance of our two wonderful moderators.
 I strongly recommend this to anyone who wants to understand how racism is having an impact on people of color in the modern world.